Blora, Blora

-Blora is a district in Blora Regency, Central Java, Indonesia.
+Blora is a town and district in Blora Regency, Central Java, Indonesia.
 The district borders Rembang Regency to the north, Jepon District to the east and south, and Banjarejo District and Tunjungan District to the west.
 It is also the administrative capital of Blora Regency.
 During the period of 1928–31, it was also the seat of Blora Residency.

 Administrative divisions

 Blora consists of 16 rural villages (desa) and 12 urban villages (kelurahan):

+The ten kelurahan are situated in the centre of the district, with Jejuruk desa to its east.
+The first five desa (numbered 2001 to 2005) are south of the centre, and the last ten desa (numbered 2019 to 2028) are north of the centre.

 Geography

 Climate

 Blora features a tropical monsoon climate (Am).
 The district features distinctly wetter and drier months, with June through August being the driest months.
 Blora on average sees approximately 1800 mm of rain annually.